 - Loading and unloading cargo in between trips

-A broker is an entity that arranges for the transportation and/or movement of cargo by a motor carrier such as a semi-truck.
-The broker simply brings together the truckers and the company that is attempting to ship goods.
+A broker is an entity that arranges cargo transportation and movement by a motor carrier such as a semi-truck.
+The broker brings the truckers and the company attempting to ship goods together.
 Brokers utilize computer tracking software and data to monitor the movement of goods and the trucks they have brought in to handle the task.

-In analyzing the liability of a broker, the tractor-trailer accident attorneys at Dolman Law Group Accident Injury Lawyers, PA looks at:
+In analyzing the liability of a broker, the tractor-trailer accident attorneys at Dolman Law Group Accident Injury Lawyers, PA, look at:

-- Whether the broker did their duty: We check whether the broker has acted in accordance with their duty to inspect the motor carrier/truck, inspected the safety history of the truck and drivers of whom they have contracted.
+- Whether the broker did their duty: We check whether the broker has acted in accordance with their commitment to inspect the motor carrier/truck, examined the safety history of the truck, and the drivers with whom they have contracted.
 We determine if the broker is the at-fault party.

 - Whether the broker was in control: We analyze how much control the broker exercised over the truck and the driver.
-This can be investigated by inspecting the dispatch records, and whether the broker monitored and reviewed trip records or notes.
-Did the broker approve the receipts and bill of lading changes?
+We determine this by inspecting dispatch records, whether the broker monitored and reviewed trip records or notes, and if the broker approved the receipts and bill of landing changes

-Trucking cases are generally very complex based on a bevy of state and federal laws that sometimes conflict with one another.
-We often retain experts to determine whether the trucking company utilized faulty equipment or were negligent in maintaining the truck itself.
+We often retain experts to determine whether the trucking company utilized faulty equipment or was negligent in maintaining the truck itself.
 Other things we examine include:

 - Were the tires defective, retread, or unevenly worn?